twolfson/if-i-were-to-build-a-startup-web-app/explorations/4-django-allauth-react-proxy/README.md

 - Generally seem to be in the right spot though
 - Also seeing a path forward with just building right tools for disconnected apps + setup (tradeoffs for each)
     - e.g. Should be able to get `django-loginas` working properly in both if we build the right handoff chain for JWT callbacks

+### Security detour
+- After some time away from the repo, we realized there were security considerations we needed to cover, so moving those into `docs/explorations.md` in the main repo